hsinnan75/MapCaller/README.md

 - 0.9.9.25: Fixed typos in vcf headers.
 - 0.9.9.26: Fixed a bug when running multi-threads on MacOS.
 - 0.9.9.27: Integrated bwt_index into MapCaller
+- 0.9.9.28: Build reference index on the fly

 # Acknowledgements
 We would like to thank [A/Prof. Torsten Seemann](https://github.com/tseemann)